Cincinnati Bengals are bringing back table tennis stations after the bye week - ExBulletin

 McPherson was answering a question about the bye week release, but his comments about the locker room games seemed to be on the money.

-As soon as practice was over, rookie wide receiver Jermaine Burton looked for paddles so he could compete against Troy Walters, his position coach.
-The linebacker duo of Germaine Pratt and Akeem Davis-Gaither, the best doubles duo of previous years, was split up for the sake of fairness of the competition.
+As soon as practice was over, rookie wide receiver Jermaine Burton was looking for paddles so he could compete against Troy Walters, his position coach.
+The linebacker clutch of Germaine Pratt And Akeem Davis Gaitherthe best doubles duo of previous years was split up for the sake of fair competition.

 And the fighting extended to coach Zac Taylor's press conference on Monday.
 Screams and shouts could be heard through the wall separating the locker room from the meeting room, which was a welcome byproduct of the return of the games.